Georges Charpentier: Publishing house

 Georges Charpentier was the son of Gervais Charpentier, a French bookseller and publisher.
 After spending a few years a journalist, he took over his father's publishing house, Bibliothèque Charpentier, in 1872 and began to publish adventurous contemporary authors, especially those known as proponents of naturalism.
-Besides Zola, Flaubert, and de Maupassant, Georges Lucas list included Joris-Karl Huysmans, Edmond de Goncourt, and (continuing from his father's day) Théophile Gautier.
+Besides Zola, Flaubert, and de Maupassant, his firm's author list included Joris-Karl Huysmans, Edmond de Goncourt, and (continuing from his father's day) Théophile Gautier.

 In 1876 he created the Petite Bibliothèque Charpentier, a line of affordable editions illustrated with etchings that were targeted at bibliophiles.

 Despite the success of Zola's and Flaubert's books in the mid 1870s, Charpentier's firm ran into financial difficulties.
 This state of affairs worsened when Charpentier launched a new illustrated newspaper, La Vie moderne (1879-1883) with Émile Bergerat as managing editor and Pierre-Auguste Renoir as one of the illustrators.
 In 1883–84, Charles Marpon and Ernest Flammarion acquired a three-quarters interest in the firm.
 As more changes of ownership took place over the next decade, the firm's publications declined in number and authors moved on to other publishers.